openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 * use tokens to access REST APIs in a moderately secure manner.

 # 2. Normative references
-The following referenced documents are indispensable for the application of this document.
-For dated references, only the edition cited applied.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
+For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 [ISODIR2] - ISO/IEC Directives Part 2